ansible/ansible/docs/docsite/rst/user_guide/playbooks_blocks.rst

 `````````````````````

 Blocks also introduce the ability to handle errors in a way similar to exceptions in most programming languages.
 Blocks only deal with 'failed' status of a task.
-A bad task definition, an undefined variable or an unreachable host are not `rescuable`  errors.
+A bad task definition or an unreachable host are not 'rescuable' errors.

 .. _block_rescue:
 .. code-block:: YAML